Polistes nimpha: Life cycle

 Colonies may either be haplometrotic or pleiometrotic.
 Haplometrotic colonies have a single foundress female, while pleiometrotic colonies have two or more foundress females.
 The fertile foundresses live through the winter and build a nest in the beginning of May.
 They raise the first generation of workers, which emerge in the first half of June.
 Over the summer the colony develops and switches from rearing workers to raising sexual individuals; these sexual individuals include males and future foundresses.
 In August, there is a mass emergence of the male species, and only after this, do the future foundresses appear.
 The colony begins to disintegrate in late summer and declines throughout autumn.
 Once the reproductive individuals mate, the males and workers die.
-By the end of autumn, only the future foundresses are left to survive the winter and begin the cycle again in June.
+By the end of autumn, only the future foundresses are left to survive the winter and begin the cycle again in May.

-Polistes colonies found in Turkey are found to be univoltine (have one brood of offspring per year).
+Polistes colonies found in Turkey are found to be univoltine (have one generation per year).
 Polistes nimpha colonies are small, averaging less than 100 workers per colony.